 Can burnout cause fatigue?

-Fatigue doesn’t just cause physical symptoms though.
-It can leave people feeling unable to cope in their professional and personal lives.
+Caregiver fatigue can leave people feeling unable to cope in their professional and personal lives.
 They can become withdrawn from friends, family, and work, and may cancel plans and and call in sick to work more often.

 Caregivers may also experience something called ‘Compassion fatigue‘.
 It’s a term to describe the physical and emotional exhaustion that can come from looking after someone else.